cloudspannerecosystem/spanner-bench/README.md

 |-|-|-|-|-|-|
 | 1: | 965  | 38.187ms | 3.015ms | 798.5µs | 965/965 |

+## Notes

+* spanner-query-benchmark runs the query planner and the query to display query execution stats.
+* The "scanned rows" is the most useful metric, others would be noisy and inconsistent.
+* It currently doesn't support timestamp-bound queries but it's in the roadmap.

 ## Disclaimer

 This is not an official Google product.